turbineweasel25/FramePack-Studio/README.md

 - **Basic LoRA Support**: Works with most (all?) hunyuan LoRAs but the implementation is a bit rough around the edges
 - **Queue System**: Process multiple generation jobs without blocking the interface
 - **Metadata Saving/Import**: Prompt and seed are encoded into the output PNG, all other generation metadata is saved in a JSON file
+- **I2V and T2V**: Works with or without an input image to allow for more flexibility when working with standard LoRAs

 ## Fresh Installation